2-1-1 Maine is part of a national movement to centralize and streamline access to health and human service information and resources.

 The primary mission of assistivetech.net is to provide information that will increase access to assistive technology devices, services and other disability-related resources for people with disabilities and the general public.

 The Association of Assistive Technology Act Programs (ATAP) is a national, member-based organization, comprised of state Assistive Technology Act Programs funded under the Assistive Technology Act (AT Act).

 The AT3 Center is responsible for providing training and technical assistance for all AT Act Section 4 grantees, known as State AT Programs, including supporting all authorized state level and state leadership activities.

-The Brain Injury Information Network of Maine is a partnership of organizations working together to share information, provide education, and promote promising practices that will benefit individuals with brain injuries and their families.
+The Brain Injury Association of America is a partnership of organizations working together to share information, provide education, and promote promising practices that will benefit individuals with brain injuries and their families.
 This organization also may be reached through their Facebook page…

 Captioning Key Guidelines

 These guidelines, based on decades of experience by The Described and Captioned Media Program – DCMP (previously called Captioned Films and Videos Program), provide a review of captioning research, and examination of standards developed by various captioning vendors.
 The guidelines are also useful to media producers/distributors and others who are considering captioning their products or learning about captioning.
 Some background information and rationale are included for the novice.

 Center for Accessible Technology

 The Accessible Technology Coalition (ATC) is designed to make access to AT easy and available to everyone.
 You can browse the categories on this page to get information – and if you don’t find what you need, you can “Ask an Expert” for assistance.
 Webinars and in person trainings on various AT topics are also offered.